mirzawaqasahmed/f5-big-iq-lab/docs/class2/module3/lab2.rst

 |

-As soon as you'll do this, you'll trigger the replacement of this device by another using our updated *Cloud Environment*.
+As soon as you do this, you'll trigger the replacement of this device by another using our updated *Cloud Environment*.
 You'll see a yellow alert at the top that will look like this